ivanrusanov/SLAM-Sim/README.md

 Make sure, you have Python 3 installed on your computer.
 If not, install it from https://www.python.org/downloads/.
 If you use Ubuntu or Debian Linux, you can install it from terminal using `sudo apt install python3` and `sudo apt install python3-dev`.

-To start server use `$ python3 server.py` in your terminal.

-You can use arguments `$ python3 server.py -p=19998 -i=127.0.0.1` to change port or ip address of V-Rep Remote API Server.

 ## Windows
 You need to have Python 3 and Pip installed on your computer.
 If you don't have it, folow one of the many instructions of how to install this software from the Internet (for example this one https://www.liquidweb.com/kb/install-pip-windows/ and https://www.howtogeek.com/197947/how-to-install-python-on-windows/).